-Americans revere the Constitution even as they argue fiercely over its original toleration of racial slavery.
+Americans revere the Constitution even as they argue fiercely over its original toleration of slavery.
 Some historians have charged that slaveholders actually enshrined human bondage at the nation’s founding.
-Sean Wilentz shares the dismay but sees the Constitution and slavery differently.
+The acclaimed political historian Sean Wilentz shares the dismay but sees the Constitution and slavery differently.
 Although the proslavery side won important concessions, he asserts, antislavery impulses also influenced the framers’ work.
 Far from covering up a crime against humanity, the Constitution restricted slavery’s legitimacy under the new national government.
 In time, that limitation would open the way for the creation of an antislavery politics that led to Southern secession, the Civil War, and Emancipation.

 No Property in Man invites fresh debate about the political and legal struggles over slavery that began during the Revolution and concluded with the Confederacy’s defeat.
 It drives straight to the heart of the most contentious and enduring issue in all of American history.